 5. Vacuum Clean Your Upholstered Sofas and Chairs Regularly.

 The longer you avoid vacuuming your upholstery, the worse the damage.
 Dust settles on everything in your home, your upholstery included.
-Whenever you sit on your sofas and chairs, the weight forces the dust down deeper into the fibres of the upholstery.
+Whenever you sit on your sofas and chairs, the weight forces the dust down deeper into the fibers of the upholstery.
 With prolonged periods of no maintenance, the dust acts like an abrasive, cutting and scraping your upholstery on a microscopic level, thus causing the material to wear out a lot faster.

 So every time you perform your regular house cleaning, make it a point to get the vacuum out to give your upholstered sofas and chairs a quick cleaning.